afrimearaf/Cryptocurrency-Price-Prediction/README.md

 # Cryptocurrency-Price-Prediction
-Analysis of Abusive Text in Bangla Language Using Machine Learning and Deep Learning Algorithms
+Analysis of Machine Learning and Deep Learning to Forecast Prices on Several Crypto Exchanges

 ## <p> This research is under proceeding for publication in 2023 Fifth International Conference on Electrical, Computer and Communication Technologies (ICECCT 2023).